Issaabdi1/Crimson/README.md

 sudo nano /etc/paths
 ```

-Run all tests with:
+Create a superuser and run all tests with:
 ```
+$ python3 manage.py create_debug_superuser
 $ python3 manage.py test
 ```

-*The above instructions should work in your version of the application.
-If there are deviations, declare those here in bold.
-Otherwise, remove this line.*

 ## Sources
 The packages used by this application are specified in `requirements.txt`